temporalio/cli/README.md

 > ⚠️ This project is experimental and not suitable for production use. ⚠️

-Temporal CLI is a distribution of [Temporal](https://github.com/temporalio/temporal), [UI](https://github.com/temporalio/ui) and that runs as a single process with zero runtime dependencies.
-Temporal CLI includes commands to operate on namespaces, workflows etc..
+Temporal CLI is a single-process binary that integrates Temporal Server and UI suitable for development purposes.
+It also includes commands helpful for operating on Namespaces, Workflows, and other Temporal entities.

 ## Getting Started